motion/orbit/projects/blog/src/pages/update-one/index.md

 #### Context

-Context, or augmented computing, will be the first big step for Orbit to feel magical and deliver on the "future of computing" experience we want to deliver.
+Context will be the first big step Orbit does to deliver on the "future of computing".
 It's powered by a custom OCR engine we've built that focuses on one thing: being the fastest in the world.
-We've gotten it down to under 180ms for scanning a large and dense page of text and we have a clear path to improve!
-It will use <1% of your total laptop battery.
+We're close to getting it to use <1% of your total laptop battery.

-What does it mean?
-When writing an email, talking on Slack, browsing the Web, reading a Jira ticket, or really doing anything you do on your computer, Orbit can understand what you are looking at.
+Why an OCR engine?
+Whether writing an email in Mail.app, talking on Slack, browsing the Web, or really doing anything you do on your computer, Orbit understands what you are looking at.

-Combined with the NLP engine, it can also do _meaningful search_ to find extremely relevant items within your knowledgebase.
+Combined with our Language engine, it means we can do _meaningful search_ to find extremely relevant items within your knowledgebase based on whatever you're doing.
+But that's just the start.
+We can also highlight words and show apps next to them, and script triggers based on activity, words, and other contextual information.

-Or rather, _it will_.
-We have both the OCR and NLP working, but want to spend a few more months cooking it so it is actually useful.
-Luckily we found an amazing developer who has joined us to specifically to help with this, and it's exciting to see it start to become stable.
+We have both the OCR, NLP, and UI working.
+But we need a few more months to get it to be more stable, useful and well implemented.

-I wanted to mention it now, though, becuase it's relevant to this next section.

 #### Apps

 Some beautiful apps come out of the box: Gmail, Google Docs, Github, Slack, Jira, and Confluence.
-We plan to add some more flexible ones as well soon including generic Web and API apps.
+We will add more flexible ones next such as Web and API crawlers.

 <div style="display: flex; flex-flow: row; height: 120px; max-width: 100%; justify-content: space-between; padding: 30px 0;">
   <img class="icon" src="./icons/gdrive.svg" />